 This interview is was a bit unusual for me, with good reason.
 Ehlers Estate is one of the few wineries that possess an on-going philanthropic element.
 But that came later.

+Ehlers Estate has a rich history dating back to 1886.
+It is arguably one of the top Cabernet producers in the competitive Napa Valley region.
+The old stone winery has been transformed into a modern, fashionable tasting space.
+In 2018, they hired Spanish immigrant Laura Diaz Muñoz as winemaker and General Manager.
+Her talent and willingness to revamp the appearance and winemaking is breathing new life into the brand.
 In 1996, French philanthropists and owners Jean and Sylviane Laducq, established the Leducq Foundation which supports research for the diagnosis and treatment of cardiovascular disease and stroke.
 On a small level, proceeds from Ehlers’ wine sales and tastings benefit research as part of the global international network.
 You’ll hear details from the Foundation’s Executive Board Members, Spaniard Martín Landaluce and American Dr. David Tancredi.
 It’s a monumental endeavor and one you’ll appreciate if you have a loved one who has suffered from cardiovascular disease.
 I think you’ll be impressed.